News and Events

 Care Management Summit 2014: Achieving Excellence, May 22 & 23

-The Binghamton University College of Community and Public Affairs welcomes you to
+The Binghamton University College of Community and Public Affairs welcomed participants

-Conveniently located and affordable, this is the first conference of its kind in central
+Conveniently located and affordable, this was the first conference of its kind in

-New York state.
-Focusing on the specialties of care and case management, the Summit
+central New York state.
+Focusing on the specialties of care and case management, the

 providing a transdisciplinary opportunity to engage in valuable discussions and build

 your network.
-The Summit is designed to provide the concepts, networking opportunities
+The Summit was designed to provide the concepts, networking opportunities

 and the up-to-date information needed to practice care and case management in today's

 dynamic, evolving environment. | Detailed Info and registration